AdaCore/gnatstudio/docs/users_guide/compilation.rst

 Error messages resulting from background compilations are not listed in the :guilabel:`Locations` or :guilabel:`Messages` views.
-The full list of messages are shown in the :guilabel:`Background Build` console, accessible from the menu :menuselection:`Tools --> Consoles --> Background Builds`.
+The full list of messages are shown in the :guilabel:`Background Build` console, accessible from the :menuselection:`Tools --> Consoles --> Background Builds` menu.
 Error messages that contain a source location indication are shown as icons on the side of lines in editors and the exact location is highlighted directly in the editor.
 In both places, tooltips show the contents of the